 To assess these sleeping bags in our hands-on comparison tests, we evaluated them across five metrics: warmth, comfort, versatility, features & design, and packed size.
 The performance in each is discussed below.

 The whole idea of a sleeping bag is conceived around creating an insulated space to keep you warm.
 Blankets leave gaps where cold drafts can creep in.
 A closed bag seals them out.
 When executed well, you're left with a cozy cocoon at an ideal temperature for maximum rest and recovery.

-More moderate warmth is provided by the Redcamp Cotton Flannel, HiHiker Mummy, and Teton Sports Mammoth.
+The Redcamp Cotton Flannel, HiHiker Mummy, and Teton Sports Mammoth provide a more moderate warmth.
 They all feature reasonably thick insulation but include additional venting possibilities for the hottest nights.
 A third grouping of cooler bags is the Coleman Palmetto, Sleepingo Double, and Oaskys Three Season.
 The insulation on these bags is a little thinner.
-They should still be adequately warm in the summer, but might get too cold during the shoulder seasons of spring and fall.
+They should still be adequately warm in the summer but might get too cold during the shoulder seasons of spring and fall.
 Finally, the Revalcamp supplies the least warmth of any bag we tested.
-That's OK though because it's still a suitable choice for peak summer, indoor sleepovers, or RV camping.
+That's okay though because it's still a suitable choice for peak summer, indoor sleepovers, or RV camping.

 Sleeping bags can be used for more than just sleeping, and it can be hard to predict the temperature of your next camping trip when purchasing a bag.
 For these reasons, we tried to evaluate each bag in terms of versatility.
-This is assessed based on the range of temps a bag can comfortably be used in and whether its design allows for additional uses.
+This is assessed based on the range of temps a bag can comfortably be used in and whether its design allows for other uses.

 Features & Design